To activate the online surveys email tool, and/or to allow online surveys to keep track of who has and who has not completed your survey, you must:

 Why do I need to carry out this step to use the email tool?

-BOS will only send invitation and reminder emails to respondents who have not completed your survey at the time that the emails are sent.
-This step adds a field to your survey that captures information that BOS can use to identify your respondents.
-BOS can then track who has and has not completed your survey.
+Online surveys will only send invitation and reminder emails to respondents who have not completed your survey at the time that the emails are sent.
+This step adds a field to your survey that captures information that online surveys can use to identify your respondents.
+Online surveys can then track who has and has not completed your survey.
 That way emails are only sent to those who have not completed.

 A note on respondent anonymity